mulesoft-labs/raml-for-jax-rs/README.md

 ### Supported Annotations
 ####JAXRS Annotations:
-These annotations have exactly the same semantical meaning than in JAXRS:
+In JAXRS-to-RAML, these annotations have exactly the same semantical meaning as in JAXRS:
 - Path.
 - Consumes, Produces.
 - QueryParam, FormParam, PathParam, HeaderParam.